Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --fasta_files FASTA_FILES [FASTA_FILES ...], -f FASTA_FILES [FASTA_FILES ...]
                             The paths of genome fasta files.
       --transcript_files TRANSCRIPT_FILES [TRANSCRIPT_FILES ...], -a TRANSCRIPT_FILES [TRANSCRIPT_FILES ...]
-                            Paths of the transcriptome files.
+                            Paths of the transcript gff files.
       --annotation_files ANNOTATION_FILES [ANNOTATION_FILES ...], -g ANNOTATION_FILES [ANNOTATION_FILES ...]
                             Paths of the genome annotation gff files.
       --tss_files TSS_FILES [TSS_FILES ...], -t TSS_FILES [TSS_FILES ...]
                             If the paths of TSS gff files are assigned here, this function will use the TSS information to detect sORF.
                             If running without TSS, the results may be influenced.
+      --srna_files SRNA_FILES [SRNA_FILES ...], -s SRNA_FILES [SRNA_FILES ...]
+                            If the paths of sRNA gff files can be provided, this function will compare sORF and sRNA to detect the overlap.
       --tex_notex_libs TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...], -tl TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...]
                             If the TEX+/- libraries can be provided, please assign the name of TEX+/- library here.
 The format is: